Here’s an overview of what you can do to fix fines.

 If you are having trouble paying your fine on time, you can ask to pay in instalments.

-If your fine is at the Enforcement Order or Warrant stage, you can apply to pay later or by instalments.
+If your fine is at the Notice of Final Demand or Warrant stage, you can apply to pay later or by instalments.

 If you have more fines than you can manage, you can still get help